- Be Well Acupuncture1300 E. 9th Street

 Below are a few symptoms that appear when a Spleen/Stomach disharmony is present:

-Dr. Toni Twitty, owner of Be Well Acupuncture OKC in Edmond, OK is an highly respected expert Acupuncturist.
-She specializes in resolving pain, treating chronic conditions, and fertility.
+Dr. Toni Twitty, owner of Be Well Acupuncture OKC in Oklahoma City, OK is an expert Acupuncturist.
+She specializes in resolving pain, treating chronic conditions, general wellness, and fertility.
 Learn more about Toni and get started on your road to better health at: www.bewellokc.com

 Women’s health is a big part of the healthcare industry.
 And acupuncture can be very beneficial in caring for the overall health of women.
 Acupuncture has been especially effective in helping with things like infertility, turning breech babies, inducing labor and clearing up infections.
 The cervix is just one small part of the uterus.
 Specifically it is the lower part of the uterus that opens to allow passage between the uterus and the vagina.
 The cervix widens during childbirth to allow the baby to pass, it also allows the passage of menstrual fluids from the uterus out of the body and it is vital for sperm to pass through the cervix to reach the uterus when trying to procreate.